ethereum/EIPs/EIPS/eip-pbmrc1.md

 - The PBM contract should carefully design the access control for which role is granted permission to mint a new token.
 Failing to safe guard such behavior can cause fraudulent issuance and an elevation of total supply.

 - The mapping of each PBM tokens to the amount of underlying spot token held by the smart contract should be carefully accounted for and audited.

+It is recommended to adopt a token standard that is compaitible with ERC-20.
+Examples of such tokens will be ERC-777, ERC-1363.
+ERC-20 however remains the most used as a result of the high degree of confidence in its security and simplicity.

 ## Copyright